 BRENTWOOD.
 Former pit of Brentwood Brickworks (TQ 586 932)

-Classic site in the London Clay/Claygate Beds that has produced a large number of fossils since the 1920s, many of which are now in London’s Natural History Museum.
+A classic site in the London Clay/Claygate Beds that produced a large number of fossils, many of which are now in London’s Natural History Museum.
 It has been cited in numerous scientific papers.
 It ceased working and became overgrown in the 1980s and is now occupied by an industrial estate.
 The steep sides of the pit can still be seen but no access is available.
 An historical site only.

 BRENTWOOD.
 Harts Wood (TQ 603 923)